-Many factors, particularly the use of expensive new diagnostic tests and treatment, contribute to the high cost of health care.
+Many factors, particularly the use of expensive new diagnostic tests and treatments, contribute to the high cost of health care.

 Use of these new tests and treatments does not necessarily result in better health.